Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL APPLICATIONS IN WIRELESS NETWORKS

-CFmMIMO embraces distinct features that have a significant advantage in favor of FL.
+CFmMIMO embraces distinct features that have a significant advantage in favour of FL.
 One such features is channel hardening \cite{[3.56]}, which means that the fading channel will behave as an almost deterministic scalar channel.
-Channel hardening is of great benefit to FL, especially when selecting the clients to participate in the training process.
-Selecting UEs with stable connections eliminates any unfavorable transmission failure when uploading local updates to the FL server, i.e., CPU, and therby, enhances the FL performance.
-Moreover, when the UEs are surrounded by many APs, this will lead to high coverage gain and reduced distance between the UE and the AP.
-As a result, this will facilitate training the global model that requires a large number of clients to participate in the training process, thus reducing training latency and improving the performance.
-Furthermore, FL has the ability to realise potential applications in CFmMIMO, for instance, creating FL models capable of assigning users to the optimal APs that fulfil the desired QoS by measuring the received signal strength of many surrounding APs.
+Channel hardening greatly benefits FL, especially when selecting the clients to participate in the training process.
+Selecting UEs with stable connections eliminates any unfavourable transmission failure when uploading local updates to the FL server, i.e., CPU, thereby enhancing the FL performance.
+Moreover, when many APs surround the UEs, this will lead to high coverage gain and reduced distance between the UE and the AP.
+As a result, this will facilitate training the global model that requires a large number of clients to participate in the training process, thus reducing training latency and improving performance.
+Furthermore, FL can realise potential applications in CFmMIMO, for instance, creating FL models capable of assigning users to the optimal APs that fulfil the desired QoS by measuring the received signal strength of many surrounding APs.
 On the other hand, FL can be used to alleviate the congestion on the APs by training a model that can monitor, predict, and distribute UEs to APs in a way that maintains network performance.